This post may contain affiliate links, from which we earn an income.

 The monument itself is a huge round stone and concrete structure overlooking the breathtaking Devil’s Valley.
 Inside the monument is a large and colorful tile mural that spans the whole circumference of the structure and depicts scenes of Georgian and Russian history.

-There are also spectacular views from the monument along the gorge, with the snaking silver Aragvi river at bottom.
+There are also spectacular views from the monument along the gorge, with the snaking silver Aragvi river at the bottom.

 The Georgian Military Roads tops out at 2,395m above sea level at the Jvari Pass, also known as Krestovy Pereval or Cross Pass.
 At the top of the pass are stopping places where you can go for a horse ride into the mountains drink tea and chacha (Georgian pomace brandy) or get something to eat as you enjoy the surroundings.